Big Island Of Hawaii Visitors Guide

 ISLAND LIFE TRAVEL TIP : GET TRAVEL INSURANCE

-When planning an international vacation, Travel Insurance is a must in our opinion.
-Since your health insurance likely doesn’t cover you while outside of the country, travel insurance makes sure if you accidentally break a bone or get food poisoning, your medical needs are covered.
-Travel insurance also typically covers you for trip cancellation, lost or stolen luggage (it happens), Covid issues, flight delays, missed connections and more.
-We think it’s a no brainer and should be factored into any international trip budget.
+Travel Insurance is a must in our opinion.
+Standard health insurance likely doesn’t cover you while outside of the country so travel insurance will cover any emergency medical needs as well as trip cancellation, lost or stolen luggage (it happens), flight delays, missed connections and more.
 You can easily compare the top-rated travel insurance plans here.

 4. Star Gaze on Mauna Kea